-We are meeting online via Zoom.
+We are meeting online Thursdays at 7pm via Zoom.
 Contact Ashly Cooley for more information.

-For questions about Depression and Bipolar Support Alliance of Overland Park (DBSA) call Ashly Cooley at (913) 544-0238, or email using the form below.
+For questions about Depression and Bipolar Support Alliance of Overland Park (DBSA) call Fred Reynolds at 913-402-7038, or email using the form below.

 This educational program is for family, significant others and friends of people living with mental illness.
 The group not only provides critical information and strategies for taking care of the person you love, but you'll also find out that you're not alone.

-This group meets via Zoom on Thursdays at 6:30 pm starting Sept.
+This group begins meeting in person Thursday, Sept.
 10. Email John Thompson for more information.

 For questions about NAMI: Family to Family call James McMillian at (913) 544-0249, or email using the form below.

 We believe investing in physical, emotional, and spiritual well-being is crucial to living into God’s call for your life.
 When we find ourselves amid challenging seasons, it can take a community to remind us that God’s plan for us includes a “future filled with hope.”
 Remember:

 If you are concerned about your safety or the safety of others, we encourage you to call 911 or visit the nearest emergency room.
 In addition, there are several other crisis resources available to you.
 Several are listed below.

 The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.